Hampshire College: Solar power

-Hampshire College planned to become the first college in the United States to be 100% solar powered.
-The solar panel array is a part of the college's main goal - to be climate-neutral by 2020 according to their extensive Climate Action Plan developed in April 2012.
+Hampshire College planned to become the first residential college in the United States to be 100% solar powered for electricity.
+The solar panel array is a part of the college's main goal – to be climate-neutral by 2020 according to their extensive Climate Action Plan developed in April 2012.
 The school purchases solar credits and sells solar energy from its field.
 They began construction in February 2015.
-Two witness tests were conducted in June 2017 and its final one conducted November 2017.
+Two witness tests were conducted in June 2017, and the final one was conducted in November 2017.
 Since June 2017, part of the solar array has been powering the college.
-The solar panels cover 19 acres consisting of 15,000 panels which will eventually produce 4.7 megawatts of power.
+The solar panels cover 19 acres, consisting of 15,000 panels, which will eventually produce 4.7 megawatts of power.
 Hampshire College contracted with SolarCity to install the panels.